Misto0o/Mist.AI/README.md

 - 🌦️ Ask Mist things like:
   - "What's the weather in NYC?"
   - "Do I need an umbrella tomorrow?"
-- 🧠 Smarter parsing for city names and weather context
+- 🧠 Smarter parsing for city names and you get the next few hours!
-- ⚙️ Better fallback handling if location is missing or vague

 ---